PavanRangani/docs/docs/prd/communication/store-unsaved-changes-locally.md

 Now if user perform edit action of `Meeting 1` again, system will show confirmation dialog.

 But if user perform edit action of `Meeting 2`, system will not show confirmation dialog.

+### Technical Limitation

+- As said earlier, System will store all fields of the entity in local storage.
+But in case of Page refresh only text editor fields data can be saved in local storage.
+Other data can't be stored.
+- So in case of Page refresh data of fields with text editor can be restore.
+Other fields data can't be restored.

 ## UI Requirements